Save the Arctic

 Our campaign launched in June 2012 and will run until we secure a global sanctuary around the uninhabited area around the North Pole.

-Greenpeace Environmental Trust
+Charity information: Greenpeace Environmental Trust

 Arctic sea ice has retreated dramatically in recent years and scientists say the North Pole could soon be ice free.
 This is devastating for the species that live there, and for all life on Earth.
 The ice reflects heat back into space, keeping our planet cool and regulating our weather.
 The melting ice is allowing a new Arctic oil rush and access for industrial-scale fishing fleets which could decimate marine life.